spencerhance/multi2sim-FaultInjectionTool/README.md

 ##Dependencies

-Cluster running SLURM
+* Cluster running SLURM
-Keyless access to cluster
+* Keyless access to cluster
-AMD OpenCl SDK 2.5 benchmarks for evergreen on the cluster multi2sim-4.2 built on the cluster sqlite3 on the node sqlite3 on your local machine to view results bash 4.3.11 or newer on the cluster
+* AMD OpenCl SDK 2.5 benchmarks for evergreen on the cluster
+* multi2sim-4.2 built on the cluster
+* sqlite3 on the node
+* sqlite3 on your local machine to view results
+* bash 4.3.11 or newer on the cluster
-Python 2.7 libraries
+* Python 2.7 libraries
- -sys
- -os
- -re
- -sqlite3
- -ConfigParser
- -fileinput
- -OptionParser
+  * sys
+  * os
+  * re
+  * sqlite3
+  * ConfigParser
+  * fileinput
+  * OptionParser